Hazelnut family (Corylaceae)

 Cultivation: This adaptable shrub prefers full sun to light shade, moist to dry-mesic conditions, and a variety of soil types, including those that are loamy, sandy, or rocky.

-Range & Habitat: American Hazelnut has been found in all counties of Illinois (see Distribution Map); it is occasional to locally common throughout the state.
+Range & Habitat: The native American Hazelnut has been found in all counties of Illinois (see Distribution Map); it is occasional to locally common throughout the state.
 However, populations of this shrub have declined somewhat because of habitat destruction.
 Habitats include rocky upland forests, moist to dry-mesic woodlands, sandy Oak woodlands, wooded slopes, woodland borders, typical thickets and sandy thickets, typical savannas and sandy savannas, moist to dry-mesic prairies and sand prairies, and fence rows.
 Sometimes this shrub is cultivated as a landscape plant.

 Faunal Associations: Many insects feed on the leaves, nuts, and other parts of American Hazelnut.
 They include leaf beetles, weevils, walkingsticks, stink bugs, plant bugs, lace bugs, aphids, leafhoppers, sawfly larvae, many moth caterpillars, and other insects (see Moth Table and Insect Table for a listing of these species).
 The caterpillars of the skipper Erynnis juvenalis (Juvenal's Duskywing) sometimes feed on the leaves.
 The nuts are eaten by such birds as the Ring-Necked Pheasant, Bobwhite Quail, Wild Turkey, Ruffed Grouse, Greater Prairie Chicken, Red-Bellied Woodpecker, and Blue Jay.
 The male catkins and buds of American Hazelnut are an important source of food during the winter for the Ruffed Grouse and Wild Turkey.
 Mammals that eat the nuts include the Eastern Chipmunk, Gray Squirrel, Fox Squirrel, Red Squirrel, White-Footed Mouse, and Deer Mouse.
 White-Tailed Deer and Cottontail Rabbits browse on the twigs and leaves.
 When this shrub grows near water, Beavers use the stems as a source of food and in the construction of their lodges and dams.
 Because American Hazelnut has a dense branching structure and large leaves, it provides excellent cover for various kinds of wildlife and ideal nesting habitat for many songbirds.
 The value of this shrub to wildlife is fairly high.